Up arrow

 Table 3: User ID Implementation Values and Best Practices

 User is signed-in Send the actual unique, non-PII User ID string.
-Enables cross-session and cross-device identity stitching.
+Must be unique and persistent for cross-device stitching.

 User signs out Explicitly set the user_id value to null.
-Clears the persistent ID value to prevent attributing subsequent anonymous activity to the former user.
+Clears the ID to prevent subsequent anonymous activity being attributed to the former user.

 Conclusion: Building Durable Measurement for the Future